modabas/ModEndpoints/docs/WebResultEndpointResponseMapping.md

 # WebResultEndpoint Response Mapping

-`WebResultEndpoint` transforms the result returned by its `HandleAsync` method —a business result— into appropriate HTTP status code and response format, providing consistent and type-safe API behavior.
-This process relies on a default result-to-response mapper.
+`WebResultEndpoint` transforms the result returned by its `HandleAsync` method —a `WebResult` object encapsulating business result— into appropriate HTTP status code and response format, providing consistent and type-safe API behavior.
+This process relies on `ExecuteAsync` method implementation of the returned `WebResult` object.

 There are several ways to customize how responses are mapped:

+- One way is to implement a custom class inheriting abstract `WebResult`, where you override `ExecuteAsync` method to provide your custom mapping logic.
+Then return an instance of the custom `WebResult` class from the endpoint handler method,

-One way to customize response mapping is by overriding the ConvertResultToResponseAsync method.
+- Another way to customize response mapping is by overriding the ConvertResultToResponseAsync method.
 This method is invoked after HandleAsync to transform the business result into an HTTP response.
-By default, it uses the IResultToResponseMapper service for this conversion, but you can override it to implement your own mapping logic.
+By default, it just calls the ExecuteAsync method of the returned WebResult object, but you can override it to implement your own mapping logic.

 ``` csharp
 internal class GetBookById(ServiceDbContext db)